KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

     -   You need to have an Ingress controller deployed in your cluster for Ingress resources to work.
 Common controllers include NGINX Ingress Controller, Traefik Kubernetes Ingress provider, and HAProxy Ingress.
 Cloud providers often offer their own managed Ingress controllers.

     **Installing the NGINX Ingress Controller**
     One of the most common Ingress controllers is for NGINX.
 You can typically install it with a single command.
-The exact command may vary by environment (cloud, Docker Desktop, bare-metal), but a common method is:
     ```bash
     # This command applies the necessary manifests to deploy the NGINX Ingress Controller.
-    # Always check the official NGINX Ingress Controller documentation for the latest version and instructions.
     kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.10.1/deploy/static/provider/cloud/deploy.yaml
     ```
     After running this, the controller will be deployed, usually in its own `ingress-nginx` namespace.